irfanpersonal/Actually-Private/README.md

 1st - Download the project

-2nd - Run the following command "npm run install" (install dependencies)
+2nd - Run the following command "npm install" (install dependencies)

 3rd - Create a .env file in root with the following key value pairs MONGO_URI, JWT_SECRET, and JWT_LIFETIME